Generic name: clonazepam (kloe NAZ e pam)

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of clonazepam on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of clonazepam on the baby.

 Do not give this medicine to a child without medical advice.
 Clonazepam is not approved to treat panic disorder in anyone younger than 18 years old.

 Take clonazepam exactly as prescribed by your doctor.
 Follow the directions on your prescription label and read all medication guides.
 Your doctor may occasionally change your dose.
 Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to use more of this medicine.